Virtual Machine Management

 Controlling Virtual Machine State

-As a user with permission to access Virtualization, you can stop, start, restart, pause, and unpause virtual machines from the web console.
+As a user with granted permissions to manage a Virtualization environment: you can stop, start, restart, pause, and unpause virtual machines from the web console.

 -